Sweet with a powerful kick, this easy jerk chicken with rice is a perfect summer dish. Just add more cold beer.

 1 onion, roughly chopped

-½ red pepper, seeds removed and roughly chopped
+2 bell peppers of various colours, seeds removed and roughly chopped

 2 tbsp honey